-- 6.3.2.3 For the purposes of paragraphs 6.3.2.1 and 6.3.2.2 Chapter 1 of Part 14 of the Employment Rights Act 1996 shall apply for the purposes of determining whether the individual has been continuously employed by the Trust or has exercised functions on behalf of the Trust. - 6.3.3 An individual who is: - 6.3.3.1 eligible to become a member of the Staff Constituency who qualifies under paragraph 6.3.1.1 or who qualifies under paragraph 6.3.1.3; and - 6.3.3.2 is invited by the Trust to become a member of the Staff Constituency and appropriate Staff Class within the Staff Constitutency shall become a Member of the Trust as a member of the Staff Constituency and relevant Staff Class without an application for Membership being made unless he informs the Trust that he does not wish to become a Member.
+7.3.2.3 A 6.3.2.3 For the purposes of paragraphs 7.3.2.16.3.2.1 and 7.3.2.26.3.2.2 Chapter 1 of Part 14 of the Employment Rights Act 1996 shall apply for the purposes of determining whether the individual has been continuously employed by the Trust or has exercised functions on behalf of the Trust.

+7.3.3-6.3.3 An individual who is: 7.3.3.1

+6.3.3.1 eligible to become a member of the staff constituency and Staff Constituency who qualifies under paragraph shall become a Member of the Trust as a member of the staff constituencyand a member of the appropriate class within the staffconstituencyStaff Constituency and relevant Staff Class without an application for membershipMembership being made unless he informs the Applicant NHS Trust or the Trust (as the case may be) that he does not wish to do sobecome a Member.

+7.3.1.16.3.1.1 or who is a Volunteer and qualifies under paragraph 7.3.1.26.3.1.3; and

+7.3.3.26.3.3.2 is invited by the Applicant NHS-Trust-or the Trust (as the case may be) to become a member of the staffconstituency and a member of theStaff Constituency and appropriate classStaff Class within the staff constituency, willStaff Constitutency

-- 6.3.4 An individual who is eligible to become a member of the Staff Constituency by virtue of being Sub-contractor Personnel will become a Member of the Trust if they apply to the Secretary to become a Member and are entered in the register of Members. - 6.3.5 On receipt of an application for Membership for those qualifying for membership of the Trust under paragraph 6.3.4, or in the case of those qualifying by default under paragraph 6.3.3, and subject to being satisfied that the applicant is eligible, the Secretary shall cause the applicant's name to be entered in the Trust's register of Members. - 6.3.6 Those individuals who are eligible for Membership by reason of the provisions set out in this paragraph 6.3 are referred to collectively as the "Staff Constituency". - 6.4 Staff Constituency: Classes - 6.4.1 Individuals who are eligible to be a member of the Staff Constituency may not become or continue as a Member of more than one Staff Class, and individuals who are eligible to join more than one Staff Class shall be allocated to the Staff Class for which they are primarily employed or engaged.
+- 7.3.4 6.3.4 An individual who is eligible to become a member of the staffconstituency and who is employed by a designated Trust-Subcontractor and who qualifies under paragraph 7.3.1.2Staff Constituency by virtue of being Sub-contractor Personnel will become a Member of the Trust if they apply to the Secretary to become a Member and are entered in the register of Members. - 7.3.5 6.3.5 On receipt of an application for membership Membership for those qualifying for membership of the Trust under paragraph 7.3.4,6.3.4, or in the case of those qualifying by default under paragraph 7.3.3,6.3.3, and subject to being satisfied that the applicant is eligible, the Secretary shall cause the applicant's name to be entered in the Trust's register of Members.